stranth/Atmos-Sulfur/README.md

 - Add a reaction threshold:
   - If 30u or more Ammonium Nitrate is produced create an explosion in the reaction container.
 ###
+- Add Nutri-MAX Reagent
+  - 1u Ammonium Nitrate + 2u Potassium Nitrate + 2u Phosphorus -> 5u Nutri-MAX
+  - A potent industrial fertilizer that gives plants a ton of nutrient, too much will damage the plant to simulate fertilzer burn.
+(Funny that this is a more accurate rep of a fertilizer, do this in real life but use 4x phosphorus as phosphate rock for a (69-66-88) NPK fertilizer.)
 ###
 - Reagents will not heat past their boiling point, averaged out by solution mix and solution heat cap.
 - The Min of the boiling point of gas reagents or the gas current temperature will be used as the instantiation temperature of a reagent within a condenser.